daniellenguyen/take-home/README.md

 ## Bugs/UX improvements:
 - Make add shelf button/new shelf added go on top of pile, not bottom.
 - On mobile width, stick record list on top and make it horizontal.
-Vertically center More button.
+Center More button.
 - Remove ability to create duplicate shelf names
 - Implement duplicate removal for moving in between shelves